Can You Afford To Be A Stay-At-Home Parent?

 Step 1: Your current household income

 How much do you and your spouse bring home every month?
-List your net income, the income after EPF and tax deduction.
+List your net income – this is the income after EPF and tax deduction.

-What would your household income be after one of you quit?
+What would your household income be after one of you quit working full-time?
 Will there be some passive income or part-time income coming in?
-If you plan to try to make some money while you stay at home with the kids, consider the potential amount you could make.
+If you plan to try to make some money while you stay at home to look after your baby, consider the potential amount you could make.
+With remote freelance work now widely available, this is now a viable option.

 Two full-time working parentsOne full-time working parent